jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 Open the OrganoidTracker GUI again and load the images and the output file from the previous step.
 Use `Tools` -> `Create links between time points...` and run the resulting `organoid_tracker_create_links` script.

 In order for the tracking to work we need to give the algorithm a few more probabilities to work with, these can be adjusted in the `organoid_tracker.ini` file.
 The first is the probability of a cell disappearing.
 This is simply the false negative rate of the cell detection plus the death rate of cells in the system.
 The appearance probability is again given by false negative rate alone.
 Cells can of course also appear from outside the field of view, to account for this you can set the maximum distance from which a cell could move out of view in a single timepoint.
 The (dis)appearance probabilities are the calculated automatically.
+It is good to note that the exact values of these probabilities should not substantially change the results in our experience, so a reasonable estimate will do.

 Now you can also set some parameters to clean up the data after tracking.
 It is advisable to at least remove very short tracks for clarity.